 Perhaps that’s largely because the tomato flavor in Pasta Puttanesca is not overriding.
 Instead, it has the olives and the capers and the parsley and the anchovies that give it that complex, rich, deep, amazing flavor… wait, did I just say anchovies?
 On a VEGAN blog?

 Ok, relax, I was just messing with ya.
 But here’s the truth.
 Pasta Puttanesca without anchovies is pretty much pasta in just another tomato sauce because let’s face it: the anchovies give the sauce that rich saltiness and that sea-like flavor that defines this dish.
-Because a big part of cooking vegan is giving up animal foods without giving up any of the flavor, I came up with a perfect solution for the anchovy dilemma that I shared with you when I posted my Vegan Slut’s Spaghetti way back when– a combination of seaweed and tamari.
+Because a big part of cooking vegan is giving up animal foods without giving up any of the flavor, I came up with a perfect solution for the anchovy dilemma that I shared with you when I posted my Vegan Slut’s Spaghetti, or vegan pasta puttanesca, way back when– a combination of seaweed and tamari.
 The seaweed adds the ocean-y flavor that’s so integral to Pasta Puttanesca, and the tamari adds that equally important deep, salty richness.

 -Gluten-free pasta tends to be — like many gluten-free foods out there — starchy.
 So try to cook the pasta in lots and lots of water– it wouldn’t hurt to double up on the amount of water you use for your regular pasta.
 You will see evidence of the starch in the water which will turn milky white after a few minutes of cooking.

 -Like with any pasta, salt your pasta cooking water liberally.
 Remember to stir your gluten-free pasta regularly to separate the strands and don’t overcook it because it will turn into mush — al dente is key here, so test the doneness and texture of your pasta often in the last few minutes of cooking.